UGSDW/ugsdw.github.io/_posts/2022-10-25-worker-power-edition-7.md

 5. Union bulletin boards in every building with student workers
 6. Protections for participating in Union events and organizing
 7. No College surveillance of Union activities & communications

+The College proposed:
+1. No Union Orientation
+2. Access to workplaces for Union business only in cases where all of the following are true:
+	1. The College thinks it is "reasonable and necessary"
+	2. The Union is investigating a grievance
+	3. The Union "secures written permission"
+	4. A College representative accompanies the Union agent
+3. College proposal did not mention a Union office
+4. Access to meeting spaces
+5. Union bulletin boards in every building, with content limited to:
+	1. Union recreational and social affairs, elections, appointments, results of elections & meetings
+	2. Nothing "political or controversial in nature"